filippodanesi/SERP-Secrets-CMS/src/content/blog/how-to-create-helpful-content-after-hcu.md

 - **Commercial**: Users research products/services (e.g., "Best coffee maker")
 - **Transactional**: Users intend to purchase (e.g., "Buy iPhone 15")

-To determine intent:
-- Look for modifiers indicating intent ("how to," "best," "buy")
-- Examine SERP results to understand what type of content Google favors
-- Use Search Console to understand queries driving traffic to your site
-- Consider the customer journey stage
-- Use keyword research tools to automatically determine intent

 ### 2. Go Deeper Than Everyone Else

 Creating helpful content means offering more depth than competitors. **"Going deeper" means enriching content with**:

 - Real-world examples
 - Relevant case studies
 - Expert quotes